Azure guidance for secure isolation

 - Tooling and processes – All Azure code is subject to an extensive set of both static and dynamic analysis tools that identify potential vulnerabilities, ineffective security patterns, memory corruption, user privilege issues, and other critical security problems.

 - Purpose built fuzzing – A testing technique used to find security vulnerabilities in software products and services.
-It consists of repeatedly feeding modified, or fuzzed, data to software inputs to trigger hangs, exceptions, and crashes, i.e., fault conditions that could be leveraged by an attacker to disrupt or take control of applications and services.
+It consists of repeatedly feeding modified, or fuzzed, data to software inputs to trigger hangs, exceptions, and crashes, which are fault conditions that could be used by an attacker to disrupt or take control of applications and services.
 The Microsoft SDL recommends fuzzing all attack surfaces of a software product, especially those surfaces that expose a data parser to untrusted data.

 - Live-site penetration testing – Microsoft conducts ongoing live-site penetration testing to improve cloud security controls and processes, as part of the Red Teaming program described later in this section.
 Penetration testing is a security analysis of a software system performed by skilled security professionals simulating the actions of a hacker.
 The objective of a penetration test is to uncover potential vulnerabilities resulting from coding errors, system configuration faults, or other operational deployment weaknesses.
-The tests are conducted against Azure infrastructure and platforms as well as Microsoft’s own tenants, applications, and data.
-Customer tenants, applications, and data hosted in Azure are never targeted; however, customers can conduct their own penetration testing of their applications deployed in Azure.
+The tests are conducted against Azure infrastructure and platforms and Microsoft’s own tenants, applications, and data.
+Your tenants, applications, and data hosted in Azure are never targeted; however, you can conduct your own penetration testing of your applications deployed in Azure.

 - Threat modeling – A core element of the Microsoft SDL.
 It’s an engineering technique used to help identify threats, attacks, vulnerabilities, and countermeasures that could affect applications and services.
 Threat modeling is part of the Azure routine development lifecycle.

-- Mandatory security training – The Microsoft Azure security training and awareness program requires all personnel responsible for Azure development and operations to take essential training as well as any additional training based on individual job requirements.
+- Mandatory security training – The Microsoft Azure security training and awareness program requires all personnel responsible for Azure development and operations to take essential training and any extra training based on individual job requirements.
 These procedures provide a standard approach, tools, and techniques used to implement and sustain the awareness program.
 Microsoft has implemented a security awareness program called STRIKE that provides monthly e-mail communication to all Azure engineering personnel about security awareness and allows employees to register for in-person or online security awareness training.
-STRIKE offers a series of security training events throughout the year, as well as STRIKE Central, which is a centralized online resource for security awareness, training, documentation, and community engagement.
+STRIKE offers a series of security training events throughout the year plus STRIKE Central, which is a centralized online resource for security awareness, training, documentation, and community engagement.

-- Bug Bounty Program – Microsoft strongly believes that close partnership with academic and industry researchers drives a higher level of security assurance for customers and their data.
+- Bug Bounty Program – Microsoft strongly believes that close partnership with academic and industry researchers drives a higher level of security assurance for you and your data.
 Security researchers play an integral role in the Azure ecosystem by discovering vulnerabilities missed in the software development process.
-The Microsoft Bug Bounty Program is designed to supplement and encourage research in relevant technologies (e.g., encryption, spoofing, hypervisor isolation, elevation of privileges, etc.) to better protect Azure’s infrastructure and customer data.
+The Microsoft Bug Bounty Program is designed to supplement and encourage research in relevant technologies (for example, encryption, spoofing, hypervisor isolation, elevation of privileges, and so on) to better protect Azure’s infrastructure and your data.
 As an example, for each critical vulnerability identified in the Azure Hypervisor, Microsoft compensates security researchers up to $250,000 – a significant amount to incentivize participation and vulnerability disclosure.
 The bounty range for vulnerability reports on Azure services is up to $300,000.

-When migrating to the cloud, customers accustomed to traditional on-premises data center deployment will usually conduct a risk assessment to gauge their threat exposure and formulate mitigating measures.
+If you are accustomed to traditional on-premises data center deployment, you would typically conduct a risk assessment to gauge your threat exposure and formulate mitigating measures when migrating to the cloud.
 In many of these instances, security considerations for traditional on-premises deployment tend to be well understood whereas the corresponding cloud options tend to be new.
-The next section is intended to help customers with this comparison.
+The next section is intended to help you with this comparison.

 Logical isolation considerations

 A multi-tenant cloud platform implies that multiple customer applications and data are stored on the same physical hardware.
-Azure uses logical isolation to segregate each customer's applications and data.
-This approach provides the scale and economic benefits of multi-tenant cloud services while rigorously helping enforce controls designed to keep customers from accessing one another's data or applications.
+Azure uses logical isolation to segregate your applications and data from other customers.
+This approach provides the scale and economic benefits of multi-tenant cloud services while rigorously helping enforce controls designed to keep other customers from accessing your data or applications.
 If you are migrating from traditional on-premises physically isolated infrastructure to the cloud, this section addresses concerns that may be of interest to you.

 Physical versus logical security considerations

-Table 6 provides a summary of key security considerations for physically isolated on-premises deployments (e.g., bare metal) versus logically isolated cloud-based deployments (e.g., Azure).
+Table 6 provides a summary of key security considerations for physically isolated on-premises deployments (bare metal) versus logically isolated cloud-based deployments (Azure).
 It’s useful to review these considerations prior to examining risks identified to be specific to shared cloud environments.